sandra-calvo/mimmitkoodaa-visualRecognition-Watson/README.md

 Edit the Visual Recognition nodes with your own credentials (API Key).

-Now feel free to find you own images and add them to the different inject nodes to either classify the image, recognize the text in and image or detect faces.
+Now feel free to find you own images and add them to the different inject nodes to classify images.

 ## Step 5.
 Test your customized classifier
 Same way you imported the code in the previous step, copy the following text and import it in Node-RED.
 In this case use **mimmitkoodaa_customClassifier_flow.txt**